Code-Institute-Submissions/milestone-project-135/assets/docs/testing.md

 - I clicked on the 'Back to top' button and it successfully scrolls the user up to the top of the page.
 - Buttons - clicked on the 'Submit' button of the quiz, and the results section is revealed.
 Clicked the 'Try Again' button in the results section of the quiz, and the quiz is refreshed and score set to back to zero.
 Clicked 'Submit' on the newsletter without completing the required fields, and the user is alerted to the required fields that still need to be completed.
 Completed the fields, clicked the 'Submit' button and the modal message appears, and then the page is correctly refreshed submitting the form.

-* **Video**
+#### Video
 - I clicked play on the embedded YouTube video in the 'Skills' section and this played correctly.

-* **Quiz**
+#### Quiz
-I manually tested the quiz by fistly choosing one incorrect answer and submitting this one-by-one, checking the score showed zero.
+- I manually tested the quiz by fistly choosing one incorrect answer and submitting this one-by-one, checking the score showed zero.
 I subsequently did this for two incorrect answers, three incorrect answers and four incorrect answers, checking the score received was zero each time.
 I then chose the correct answer for each question and submitted this one-by-one, checking the score showed one each time.
 I subsequently did this for two correct answers, three correct answers and four correct answers, checking the score received was correct each time.

-* **Map**
+#### Map
 - I checked the map showed ten different markers, and that each marker showed an infowindow - all were working correctly, showing the name of the team, along with a link to the team's website (see above for link testing of these).

-* **Newsletter**
+#### Newsletter
 - I tried completing the form by not entering all the required fields.
 A message pointer on the form showed the fields that still needed to be completed.
 I tried this for each of the three fields - the message showed correctly and I was unable to submit the form until all fields were complete.
 The modal message then showed successfully and the page then refreshed.

-#### Issues found:
+#### Issues found from manual testing:
 Logo in nav bar and maps - I noticed that the maps section stopped working when I clicked on the logo in the nav bar.
 The URL was set to https://chloelewisdev.github.io/milestone-project-2/index.html when the user clicks the logo in the nav bar.
 However when I was viewing the page on https://chloelewisdev.github.io/milestone-project-2/ the maps worked well.
 I fixed the problem by going into API Cloud Platform account, and adding https://chloelewisdev.github.io/milestone-project-2/index.html as one of the URLs in the key website restrictions.
 This then seemed to solve the problem and the maps loaded properly when I refreshed for https://chloelewisdev.github.io/milestone-project-2/index.html.

-Quiz - whilst developing the quiz, I realised that I had incorrectly spelled the word 'million' for the value in the third question (question3) - therefore the scoring system was not working correctly.I realised the scores were wrong and then identified question3 as the problem by checking the score was showing correctly for each question.
-When i realised it was the third question, I identified the error by checking all the names, values and ids in the index.html code matched those in the quiz.js file.
+Quiz - whilst developing the quiz and manually testing its functionality, I realised that I had incorrectly spelled the word 'million' for the value in the third question (question3) - therefore the scoring system was not working correctly.
+I realised the scores were wrong and then identified question3 as the problem by checking the score was showing correctly for each question.
+When I realised it was the third question, I identified the error by checking all the names, values and ids in the index.html code matched those in the quiz.js file.
 I realised the value in the html code was written 'milllion' - once this was updated the scores worked correctly.

 ### Testing on different browsers:
 I manually tested the website on the following browsers: